scharriere14/ADEV-2008-Programming-2/README.md

 Below is the final grade received for each assignment along with suggestions for improvement:

 - **Assignment 1:** 16/16
+Overall Feedback
+Need top documentation block

+Accessories costs will not be properly calculated

+[IMPROVED]

 - **Assignment 2:** 16/16
+Overall Feedback
+Add testing for less than 0 AND 0

+[IMPROVED]

 - **Assignment 3:** 7.6/8
-  - *Improvement Suggestion:* Need to create actual Salesquotes and not rewrite the code.
-  - *Improvement Suggestion:* Need to use the Financing class for payments.
+Overall Feedback
+IMPROVED

+Needs a lot more tests, CarWashInvoice should have about 40 and SalesQuote about 50

 - **Assignment 4:** 16/16
+Overall Feedback
+IMPROVED

+In Invoice GoodsAndServicesTaxCharged, ProvincialSalesTaxCharged, and SubTotal should be abstract

 - **Assignment 5:** 14/16
-  - *Improvement Suggestion:* Should use Packages from the resources.
-  - *Improvement Suggestion:* Create invoice doesn't work - **Note:** This issue has been resolved.
-  - *Improvement Suggestion:* Simplify the Package creation code to reduce duplicate code.
+Overall Feedback
+Need to created actual Salesquotes and not rewrite the code

+Need to use the Financing class for payments

 - **Assignment 6:** 13/16
+Overall Feedback
+Should use Packages from the resources

+Create invoice doesn't work

+Simplify the Package creation code to reduce duplicate code

 - **Assignment 7:** 16/16

 ## Repository Structure